 In the current times, the youth of the country are highly distressed.
 The COVID-19 pandemic and ensuing lockdowns have led to the crash of the global economy.
 There are so many people who have lost their jobs amidst such a crisis, and the financial problems have increased multifold as a result.
 In addition to this, the lockdowns and social distancing norms have affected the mental health of the youth.

 Now as the vaccination starts officially in a few days, everyone is more than hopeful for their lives to resume back to normal.
 The recovery phase of the economy is set to begin as soon as the vaccine rolls out and people start going back to work.
 As the world recovers the youth that was displaced because of the crash of the economic system, need to be re-integrated back into the workforce.

-Let us look at some of the initiatives by India Inc, that are designed for the youth to help them re-integrate back in the economy.
+Let us look at some of the initiatives by India Inc, that are designed for Indian youth to help them re-integrate back in the economy.

-Tata Steel’s Holistic plan for Development of Youth
+Tata Steel’s Holistic plan for Development of Indian Youth

 Tata Steel has adopted a holistic approach to the development of Youth.
 It has introduced initiatives in health, education, skill development, social justice and empowerment for the overall development of Youth.

 For addressing the health, Tata Steel had introduced Project RISHTA programme which stands for Regional Initiative for Safe Sexual Health by Today’s Adolescents in 2004.
 The project is aimed at creating awareness on reproductive and sexual health, nutrition, consequences of early marriage, substance abuse and family planning.
 It facilitates linkage with health services and Government Programmes and imparts life skills training amongst youth to pave way for their overall holistic development.
 The programme engages with 20,000 youngsters annually.